 Sir Richard Arkwright

-Born in 1732 Richard was the youngest of 13 children.
-Born to a tailor and Preston Guild burgess he was taught by a cousin to read and write.
+Born to a tailor and Preston Guild burgess in 1732, Richard was the youngest of 13 children, taught by a cousin to read and write.

-His new method greatly improved efficiency while increasing profits too.
+His new method greatly improved efficiency whilst also increasing profits.
 With Richard now wealthy and revered for his pioneering work, much of his personal fortune was derived from licensing his inventions.

 He was knighted in 1786, by then a large employer, having established factories in Lancashire, Derbyshire, Staffordshire and Scotland.
 Sir Richard died in 1792.